SAP-archive/cloud-portal-tutorial-samples/README.md

 ***
 ### Known Issues
 There are no known issues relating to the resources included in this repository.
-Please refer to the **How to obtain support** for any issue you encounter.
+Please refer to **How to obtain support** for any issue you encounter.

 ***
 ### How to Obtain Support
 For any issue you encounter with the resources in this repository or the tutorials associated with them please create a new `Issue` in the [Issues](https://github.com/SAP/cloud-portal-tutorial-samples/issues) section of this repository.

-In addition, registered users can log-in and submit their question in the **SAP Community** by following [this link](https://answers.sap.com/questions/ask.html) .
-Please select the **Primary Tag** - `SAP Cloud Platform Portal`.
+In addition, registered users can log in and [submit their question](https://answers.sap.com/questions/ask.html) in the **SAP Community**.
+Please select the **Primary Tag** "SAP Cloud Platform Portal."

 ***
 ### License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, v2.0 except as noted otherwise in the [LICENSE](LICENSE "License file").